Gnosder/Gaming/Fugue Wrath/Fugue Game/Session notes.md

     Morning: Fly to Gaxton, the Agency's secret HQ.
 Lumber mill w/ buildings.
 Pierce, Tiamat, Kan-e-Senna.
     Noon: Fly to Gaxton (Captial).
 Lord Murler's Estate.
 Entered the Coils, killed the trinity.
 Grin has 17 skelebros, they're a bit strong?
 Easy to kill.
 5+# of skele to hit, 2+# of skele to damage.
     Night:

+9/24/1190 part 2
+Defeated the trinity.
+The next 2 bosses Ooze of Pallags, Living Grease and Beremus the Overgrowth, Tempered Genesaur

+Ooze of Pallags
+The room is clear save for a thick grayish grease that coats the floor and consoles.
+It looks like it seeped from the walls and condensed in the room.
+The grease is alive and will animate and attack.
+Phase 1 -- The blob
+The ooze remains in a puddle and manifests appendages, tendrils of ooze that attack.
+Every other round it will manifest an eye to see what is happening.
+The ooze absorbs fire damage and releases a cold nova.
+    HP 60, Def 9, Armor 7
+        Tendril (n+1) -- Att 17 damage 6
+        Eye -- Takes double damage, Def 15, Armor 0
+Phase 2 -- Living Grease
+The ooze collects into the shape of a monsterous bipedal creature.
+It attacks with a spiked club and hurls globs of itself around the room.
+    HP 70, Def 9, Armor 9
+        Club Slam -- Att 19, damage 12, AoE
+        Hurl Ooze -- Att 17, damage 6, Slow (-1 action)
+        Charge -- telegraph att 17, damage 16, random target not engaged ignore taunt

+Phase 3 -- Heart of the Ooze
+The ooze explodes, covering the room and everything in it in grease.
+It begins to recongeal in random places while summoning lesser slimes and tendrils to attack.
+    Transformation att 15 for half, damage 12, slow and slick (ref when moving or fall prone) Summon 2 slimes + one per turn, att with 3 tenrils + 1 per 5 HP lost HP 50, def 9, Armor 5
+        Tendril -- att 17, damage 6
+        Ooze -- att 15, damage 3 engulf (grapple on hit, pin on second hit)

+Loot: Allagan something

+Beremus the Overgrowth
+A large creature rests in the center of this room, it appears to be channeling something.
+The room is covered in foliage and brambles.
+Phase 1 -- Fury of the Ancints
+    HP 50, def 11, armor 9
+    Goring Charge -- telegraph att 17, damge 16, random target ignore taunt Shockwave Stomp -- AoE att 17 (ref) damage 8 ignore armor, (knocked prone) Tusk Swipe -- att 19 damage 12
+Phase 2  -- Intermission
+    Summons adds and wraps self in a coccoon.
+    Dryad Ranger x2 HP 12, armor 1, att 15 damage 6, ranged (+1 effort to att or dmg)
+    Dryad Guardian x2 HP 24, armor 3 att 15 damage 4
+Phase 3 -- Heart of the Genesaur
+    Coccoon falls away to reveal the genesaur has regenerated its wounds and drips venom and nature magic HP 50, def 9, armor 5, regen 5 (fire)
+    Atts same as phase 1, add 4 nature damage that ignores armor Summon Venomspore -- a plant that shoots envenomed thorns. att 15, damage 4 + venom (con or 6 damage and slow)

+Loot: Regenerating Wooden Shield